-- e.
-Complaints which relate to the alleged actions of employees of the Council or non-voting co-optees; - f.
-Complaints which relate to a decision of an employee or a Committee; - g.
-Complaints which relate to a person who is no longer a Member of the Council or which refer to alleged incidents before the person became a Member of the Council; - h.
-Complaints which refer to alleged incidents which happened so long ago that there would be little benefit in taking action now; - i.
-Complaints containing trivial allegations, or which appear to be simply malicious, politically motivated or tit-for-tat; - j.
-Complaints regarding alleged behaviour which has already been the subject of an investigation or some form of action; - k.
-Complaints which relate to an alleged failure to comply with the rules regarding 'Disclosable Pecuniary Interests'; - I. Complaints which do not relate to the Members' Code of Conduct. - 7.
+- Complaints which do not evidence a failure to comply with obligations under the Members' Code of Conduct or otherwise do not relate to the Members' Code of Conduct; - m.
+Complaints that it is not possible to investigate or in relation to which there is no action which could be taken which would achieve an outcome sought by the complainant in the circumstances of the case. - 6.7.
 In all cases where the complaint names a Member of a relevant authority, the Member will be notified of the complaint.
-If the Monitoring Officer decides that the complaint is 'invalid', this notification is made for information only. - 8.
-If the complaint relates to an employee or is a service related issue, the Monitoring Officer will refer the complaint to the relevant service in order for them to respond to the complainant directly. - 9.
-In any case where the Monitoring Officer decides that the complaint is 'invalid', they will write to the complainant explaining why their complaint cannot be dealt with under this procedure.
-There is no appeal process for decisions taken by the Monitoring Officer at this stage.
+If the Monitoring Officer decides that the complaint is 'invalid', this notification is made for information only. - 7.8.
+If the complaint relates to an employee or is a service related issue, the Monitoring Officer will refer the complaint to the relevant service in order for them to respond to the complainant directly. - 8.9.
+In any case where the Monitoring Officer decides that the complaint cannot be progressed further under the procedure complaint is 'invalid', they will write to the complainant explaining why their complaint cannot be dealt with under this procedure.
+There is no Council appeal process for decisions taken by the Monitoring Officer at this stage.